laodifang5181/Diet4Patient/README.md

 # folders and files

 /dataset contains training, validation, testing and OOD data for P-DietCMR.
-/APIs Contains code for calling the API to conduct experiments.
+/APIs contains code for calling the API to conduct experiments.
 /fine-tuning contains the code for instruction tuning.